ethereum/execution-apis/src/engine/specification.md

 1. Client software **MAY** initiate a sync process if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because data that are requisite for the validation is missing.
 The sync process is specified in the [Sync](#sync) section.

 2. Client software **MAY** skip an update of the forkchoice state and **MUST NOT** begin a payload build process if `forkchoiceState.headBlockHash` doesn't reference a leaf of the block tree.
 That is, the block referenced by `forkchoiceState.headBlockHash` is neither the head of the canonical chain nor a block at the tip of any other chain.
+In the case of such an event, client software **MUST** return `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: null}`.

 3. If `forkchoiceState.headBlockHash` references a PoW block, client software **MUST** validate this block with respect to terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).
 This check maps to the transition block validity section of the EIP.
 Additionally, if this validation fails, client software **MUST NOT** update the forkchoice state and **MUST NOT** begin a payload build process.

 4. Before updating the forkchoice state, client software **MUST** ensure the validity of the payload referenced by `forkchoiceState.headBlockHash`, and **MAY** validate the payload while processing the call.
 The validation process is specified in the [Payload validation](#payload-validation) section.
+If the validation process fails, client software **MUST NOT** update the forkchoice state and **MUST NOT** begin a payload build process.

 5. Client software **MUST** update its forkchoice state if payloads referenced by `forkchoiceState.headBlockHash` and `forkchoiceState.finalizedBlockHash` are `VALID`.
 The update is specified as follows:
   * The values `(forkchoiceState.headBlockHash, forkchoiceState.finalizedBlockHash)` of this method call map on the `POS_FORKCHOICE_UPDATED` event of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#block-validity) and **MUST** be processed according to the specification defined in the EIP